 - gunshot wounds

-The symptoms of a diaphragmatic hernia may vary depending on its cause and severity.
-The following signs and symptoms are significant in both a CDH and ADH:
+The symptoms of a diaphragmatic hernia vary depending on its cause and severity.

 This is usually very severe.
 In a CDH, it results from the abnormal development of the lungs.
-In an ADH, it occurs when the lungs cannot function properly.
+In an ADH, it occurs when the lungs can’t function properly.

 Blue Discoloration of the Skin

-When your body doesn’t receive enough oxygen from your lungs, it can make your skin appear blue.
+When your body doesn’t receive enough oxygen from your lungs, it can make your skin appear blue (cyanosis).

 Tachypnea (Rapid Breathing)